gvvaughan/specl/docs/specl.md

 [equal]: #22_equal

-To get around that problem when comparing tables, use the `equal` matcher, which does a recursive element by element comparison of the expectation.
+To get around that problem when comparing tables, or std.object derived objects, use the `equal` matcher, which does a recursive element by element comparison of the contents of the expectation arguments.
 The following expectations all pass:

 {% highlight lua %}
 {% raw %}
     expect ({}).should_equal ({})
     expect ({1, two = "three"}).should_equal ({1, two = "three"})
     expect ({{1, 2}, {{3}, 4}}).should_equal ({{1, 2}, {{3}, 4}})

+    Set = require "std.set"
+    expect (Set {1, 2, 5, 3}).should_equal (Set {5, 1, 2, 3})
 {% endraw %}
 {% endhighlight %}